 My journey as a social documentary photographer started in April 2015.
-To fulfil personal ambitions, I had taken on an enterprise role in a third sector, community based organisation six months prior.
-It was at this time that I came across a pay-as-you-feel café in a disadvantaged area of Bradford in which I was working, something that I had never heard of before.
-In essence, the cafe intercepts waste or surplus food that’s headed for a landfill, cooks the food, and feeds it to clients on a pay-as-you-feel basis.
+Whilst working part-time in the third sector, I came across a pay-as-you-feel café, something that I had never heard of before.
+In essence, the café intercepted waste or surplus food that was headed for a landfill, cooked it and fed clients on a pay-as-you-feel basis.
 I was blown away by the concept.

-My next step was to find one near where I resided and I came across one in Saltaire, that fell under ‘The Real Junk Food Project’ umbrella – a UK wide network of cafes that had started in Armley in late 2013.
-I started off as a Saturday volunteer, and then eventually realized that nobody was documenting this ground breaking movement, that was potentially revolutionizing the way people perceived food.
+Wanting to delve further into the mechanics of it, I started to volunteer at the 'Saltaire Canteen' which fell under ‘The Real Junk Food Project’ umbrella – a UK wide network of pay-as-you-feel cafes that had started in Armley in late 2013.
+I eventually realized that nobody was documenting this ground breaking movement, that was potentially revolutionizing the way people perceived food waste and all that that implied.
 I approached the founder, Adam Smith, who gave me his blessing to document the cafes, and thus began a ten month exploration of over forty five cafes in the UK network.

 These are some of the images that I captured from my time with The Real Junk Food Project.